 Comprehensive Overview

 The classification of "so" depends heavily on its function within a sentence.
 To accurately identify its part of speech, we need to analyze the surrounding words and the overall meaning being conveyed.
-Let's delve into the specific roles that "so" can play:
+Let's get into the specific roles that "so" can play:

 1. Adverb: